Dividendxmr/zarebot/README.md

 # zarebot

-A Simple discord bot written in python utilizing the zare api Please not that this is a old project
+A Simple discord bot written in python utilizing the zare api Please note that this is a old project